 Where to eat

-There’s not a huge amount in the immediate area, but Amazo, in Puerto Pollença, is a modern restaurant that plates up traditional ingredients in novel ways: black-pork bao buns with hoisin glaze; tuna tataki okonomiyaki with orange ponzu, and Ibérico secreto with hummus, vanilla oil and dates.
+There’s not a huge amount in the immediate area, but Amazo, in Puerto Pollença, is a modern restaurant that plates up traditional ingredients in novel ways: black-pork bao buns with Korean barbecue sauce; lamb shank in a cherry-teriyaki sauce, and Ibérico secreto with hummus, vanilla oil and sweet wine.

 Puente Romano Beach Resort, Marbella

-If ever a hotel called for a massive floppy hat and your most outrageous sunnies, it’s Puente Romano.
-On Marbella’s Golden Mile, this sprawling resort is the biggest name in town – or rather, a collection of the biggest names.
-Nobu and Coya number among the 20 restaurants and bars, and there’s an award-winning spa by Smith favourite Six Senses.
+If ever a hotel called for a massive floppy hat and your most outrageous sunglasses, it’s Puente Romano.
+On Marbella’s Golden Mile, this sprawling resort is the biggest name in town — or rather, a collection of the biggest names.
+Nobu and Coya number among the more than 20 restaurants and bars, and there’s an award-winning spa by Smith favourite Six Senses.

 But there’s no need to be starstruck.
-Despite its size and celeb-luring credentials (Djokovic is a regular at the tennis club), the resort’s whitewashed buildings and strollable sub-tropical gardens lend it a laidback village feel.
-Active sorts can try their hand at surfing, stand-up paddle boarding or skippering one of the hotel’s private sailing boats, but really, it’s the super-luxe slow life where Puente Romano’s star quality shines.
+Despite its size and celeb-luring credentials (Djokovic has been known to play at the tennis club), the resort’s whitewashed buildings and sub-tropical gardens lend it a laidback village feel.
+Active sorts can partake in banana-boat rides, stand-up paddle boarding or journeying aboard one of the hotel’s private sailing boats; but really, it’s the super-luxe slow life where Puente Romano’s star quality shines.

 It might be called the Golden Mile but there’s actually five kilometres of sand to loll on here, connected by a promenade running from the west of Marbella town centre to Puerto Banús.
 There’s a multitude of places to stop off along the way, from no-frills seaside cafés to ritzy beach clubs where you’ll rub shoulders with Spain’s suntanned elite.